noisya55616/deca-notes/mc-notes/2013-2014-marketing-exam-icdc.md

 * C. Paired comparison
 * D. Retention

+Likert scales are rating scales that usually have 5-7 balanced responses, along with a neutral one.

+For example: Strongly Agree, Agree, Neutral, Disagree, Strongly Disagree

 32. When a government regulatory agency accuses a company of running a deceptive advertisement, the company voluntarily agrees to stop running the ad without admitting guilt.
 In this situation, the remedy used is

 * *A. a cease-and-desist order.*
 * **B. a consent order.**
 * C. corrective advertising.
 * D. affirmative disclosure.

+A consent order or consent decree is an agreement/settlement that resolves a dispute between 2 parties without admission of guilt or liability (in criminal and civil cases respectively).

 37. What component of a print advertisement contains the sales message?